bioinfologics/w2rap/README.md

 # W2rap: the WGS (Wheat) Robust Assembly Pipeline
 This is a short tutorial on how to use w2rap to get from raw data to scaffolds.
-We have provided a test *Saccharomyces cerevisiae* dataset consisting of a paired-end library and a long mate-pair library.
+We have provided a test *Saccharomyces cerevisiae* dataset consisting of one paired-end library and two long mate-pair libraries.

  * LIB4432\_R1.fastq, LIB4432\_R2.fastq - PE read files
+ * LIB6470\_R1.fastq, LIB6470\_R2.fastq - LMP read files from library 1
- * LIBXXXX\_R1.fastq, LIBXXXX\_R2.fastq - LMP read files
+ * LIB6471\_R1.fastq, LIB6471\_R2.fastq - LMP read files from library 2

 We also provide the *Saccharomyces cerevisiae* reference sequence for QC purposes which can also be downloaded from the [Saccharomyces Genome Database] (http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/).